 Where is the Agile Iterative Approach Employed?

-The Agile Iterative Approach is best suited for projects or businesses that are part of an ever-evolving scope.
+The Iterative Agile Methodology approach is best suited for projects or businesses that are part of an ever-evolving scope.
 Projects that do not have a defined set of requirements intended for a defined set of time.
-For such cases, the Agile Iterative Approach helps to minimize the cost and resources needed each time an unforeseen change occurs.
+For such cases, the Iterative approach in Agile helps to minimize the cost and resources needed each time an unforeseen change occurs.

 nTask was created using the Scrum methodology.
 Scrum enables independent teamwork using the ADCT wheel, for which various nTask teams worked collaboratively in two-week sprints (iterations).